Columbia School of Social Work: Achievements, mission, and journal

-In the field of national social security policy, members of the School faculty assisted Roosevelt's Secretary of Labor, Frances Perkins to write and implement the Social Security Act.
+The School has helped form the Urban League and the White House Conferences on Children and Youth.
+The School was one of the first to develop an ecological approach to social work.
+Members of the School faculty assisted Franklin Delano Roosevelt's Secretary of Labor Frances Perkins in writing and implementing the Social Security Act of 1935.
 During and after World War II, the School staff helped to extend the social work role into the military.
-The School's 1966 study on foster children and their parents has also had a major impact on national policy.
+The School's 1966 study on foster children and their parents has also had an impact on national policy.